SvetlanaMaria/project/README.md

 By analyzing the generated lyrics' quality, we can gain insights into the potential and limitations of deep learning models in the realm of lyrics generation.
 <p align="right"><a href="#toc">To top</a></p>

+### 1.1 Motivation <a name="motivation"></a>
+Our motivation for this project is driven by two main factors: the desire to explore cutting-edge technologies and the fascination with the creative possibilities of lyrics generation.
+LLMs have shown impressive abilities in understanding and generating human-like text.
+By working on lyrics generation, we aim to dive deeper into these technologies and understand their potential for creative text generation.
+<p align="right"><a href="#toc">To top</a></p>